 - What major events or occurrences took place just before the dynamic began?

 - If you can't remember a time where you felt loved by your family, consider you may not be the problem at all.
-An alcoholic, drug addict, or mentally ill family member may have their own issues they've taken out on you and dealing with them could be difficult.
+A family member with drug, alcohol, or certain mental health issues may have their own problems they've taken out on you and working things out with them may be difficult.

 - Give your entire past a good review to see if that helps root out the cause of the problem.